AidPuska/devOpsChallenge/README.md

 # DevOps Challenge
 ### Atlantbh DevOps Challenge

+I started with terminal: code .git/hooks/commit-msg.sample, and removed .sample for hook to work, and chmod +x .git/hooks/commit-msg to make it executable.

 As part of this DevOps challenge, I've implemented a commit-msg Git hook to enforce the following commit message standards:

 - Commit messages must follow the format: type:message.